BUILT-IN MICROWAVE BUYING GUIDE

 Built-in microwaves are designed to be installed into your kitchen cabinets or into a fixed wall to free up counter space and create an integrated look to your kitchen.

 KitchenAid® built-in microwaves give your kitchen a custom look with appliances, cabinets and other fixtures working together in an integrated design.
-Plus, you don’t have to do a full kitchen remodel to enjoy the convenience and space savings of a built-in microwave oven.
+Plus, you don’t have to do a full kitchen remodel to enjoy the convenience and saved space that a built-in microwave oven provides.
 In many kitchen designs, you may be able to cut an opening or replace a single section of existing cabinetry to make room for a built-in model.

 When shopping for a built-in microwave, consider the following: